-Accretion in the carrying value of the debentures amounted to \$377 thousand for the three-month period ended August 31, 2008 compared with \$298 thousand in the same period last year.
-These charges arise as under GAAP the Company has allocated the proceeds from each tranche of the debentures to the debt and equity instruments issued on a relative fair value basis resulting in the \$15.0 million debentures having an initial cumulative carrying value of \$9.8 million as of their dates of issuance.
+Accretion in the carrying value of the Company's secured convertible debentures amounted to \$391 thousand in the three-month period ended November 30, 2008 compared with \$307 thousand in the same period last year.
+For the six month period ended November 30, 2008, accretion charges were \$768 thousand compared to \$605 thousand in the same period in fiscal 2008.
+The accretion charges arise as under GAAP the Company has allocated the proceeds from each tranche of the debentures to the debt and equity instruments issued on a relative fair value basis resulting in the \$15.0 million debentures having an initial cumulative carrying value of \$9.8 million as of their dates of issuance.
 Each reporting period, the Company is required to accrete the carrying value of the convertible debentures such that at maturity on October 6, 2009, the carrying value of the debentures will be the face value of \$15.0 million.
-The increase in expense for the quarter ended August 31, 2008 compared with the prior year is due to a higher effective rate of interest and a larger principal balance.
+The increase in expense for the three and six month periods ending November 30, 2008 compared with the prior year is due to a higher effective rate of interest and a larger principal balance.